Home » Skype in the classroom Lessons

 Trappers, Traders, Trailblazers: Mountain Men of the Rocky Mountain West

 Mountain men were rugged individuals who traveled, explored, and lived in the Rocky Mountains in search of valuable beaver pelts.
 During this lesson, students explore the adventurous culture of the West during the time of the trappers, traders, and trailblazers.
-They also discover the tools and techniques that mountain men used to survive in the wilderness.
+They also discovered the tools and techniques that mountain men used to survive in the wilderness.

 Students uncover the natural history of beavers as well as why their pelts were so valuable to mountain men.
 Finally, they contemplate just what it would take to be a mountain man, the skills he needed, and all the accoutrements he required for survival.